El-Primus/Image-Manipulation/README.md

-# Summary of the steps
+# Summary of the Process

 The image was imported using both PIL and Matplotlib